EGPostema/DrawerDissect/README.md

 ## 📖 Overview

-This tool is ideal for digitzing large volumes of preserved insects, particularly in museums.
-DrawerDissect extracts:
+DrawerDissect is ideal for digitzing large volumes of preserved insects, particularly from museum collections.
+It can extract:

 - 📷 Individual specimen photos
 - 📏 Specimen size data